 To provide the best balance between the benefits of anemia treatment and the risks associated with Hb targets above 13.0 g/dL, the work group recommended that the selected Hb target should generally be in the range of 11.0 and 12.0 g/dL” says Dr. David Van Wyck, Co-Chair of the Work Group.
 He pointed out that benefits of ESA therapy include both transfusion avoidance and quality of life gains.
 The work group agreed, however, that further research is needed and should be encouraged.

 The US Food and Drug Administration (FDA) has placed an upper limit for target Hb at 12.0 g/dL.
 Recently, the agency issued a black boxed warning for ESAs in light of new data that suggested non-dialysis CKD patients who were taking ESAs at doses designed to raise Hb to above 13 g/dL had a higher risk of death, blood clots, strokes, and heart attacks.

 About the National Kidney Foundation and KDOQI™

-The National Kidney Foundation is dedicated to preventing kidney and urinary tract diseases, improving the health and well being of individuals and families affected by these diseases, influencing public policy in support of the kidney community and increasing the availability of all organs for transplantation.
+The National Kidney Foundation, a major voluntary nonprofit health organization, is dedicated to preventing kidney disease, improving the health and well-being of individuals and families affected by kidney disease and increasing the availability of kidneys for transplantation.
 KDOQI™ is dedicated to improving the quality of care for patients at every stage of the disease – from the onset of chronic kidney disease through kidney failure.
 The KDOQI™guideline on anemia management was reviewed by over 1,000 individuals, organizations, companies, government agencies and members of the lay public.
 For more information visit www.kidney.org